Maximizing productivity with workflow management

 KPI-based reporting

-Key-performance indicator (KPI)-based reporting will take productivity and efficiency to another level using metrics.
-So choose a WfMS that helps you evaluate your methodologies, measuring and monitoring your KPIs to find and eliminate bottlenecks.
+Reporting based on key performance indicators (KPIs) takes productivity and efficiency to another level using metrics.
+Choose a WfMS that helps evaluate your methodologies and measure and monitor your KPIs to find and eliminate bottlenecks.

 Automation

-No WfMS is worth it's salt if it can’t automate processes, from automated workflows to automated routing.
+No WfMS is worth its salt if it can’t automate processes, including everything from automated workflows to automated routing.
 It should also automate workflows and tasks that don’t need human intervention, like financial reports and approval workflows.

 Notification automation and management